 This fun-filled learning experience is unique to Clemson University.
 You’ll share class time with students from Japan, who are here to sharpen their English language skills and learn more about the communication trends of the American teen.
 Scholars will chose two half-day courses from three exciting offerings: Intercultural Communications, Introduction to Biology or Intro to Chemistry.
 This exciting program offers students a chance to learn about a college subject and participate in social and cultural events on and off campus with students from Toho Academy.

 Students will pick one AM class and one PM class.: Intercultural Communication, Biology, or Chemistry.

 Learn the various communication styles of people of other cultures—not only languages, but differences in communication codes such as gestures and facial expressions.
 You’ll share class time with students from Japan, who are here to sharpen their English language skills and learn more about the communication trends of the American teen.
 Learn about Asian foods, cartoons and comic books and teach them about high school prom and class rings.
 This fun-filled learning experience is unique to Clemson University.

 Discover microscopy, including the study of eukaryotic and prokaryotic cells.
-Examine different prokaryotic cell shapes and do a bacterial Gram stain.
+Examine different prokaryotic cell shapes and perform a bacterial Gram stain.
 Culture bacteria, observe colonies and perform an antibiotic sensitivity test.
 Examine DNA separation and quantification via agarose gel electrophoresis.
 Animal dissection and the anatomy and physiology of various specimens are also covered.
 Collect samples during a field trip, and then observe and identify them microscopically.
 Study blood typing, essential in crime scene investigations and paternity cases.
-The last day is dedicated to the Human Genome Project, karyotyping and genetics in general.
+The last day is dedicated botany.